 Data Scientist Expert Opinion

-Anonos' patented Variant Twins provide performance comparable to clear text data.
+Anonos' patented Variant Twins provide accuracy of results comparable to processing unprotected cleartext but in compliance with GDPR and Schrems II international data transfer Pseudonymisation requirements.
 Results are virtually identical on every measure –with Variant Twins providing obviously enhanced resistance to re-identification.

 Evolution of Technology Enforced Privacy Controls